mendix/docs/content/howto/mobile/how-to-ota.md

 **This how-to will teach you how to do the following:**

-* Explain the rational behind Mendix's OTA solution
+* Understand the rational behind Mendix's OTA solution
 * Enable OTA updates in your Native Mobile Profile
 * Build your app
 * Preserve your model's integrity